Fix Hardcoded Prices in Shopify Markets (Liquid + money)

 Starting at {{ section.settings.promo_price_cents | times: 1 | money }}

-The | times: 1 ensures the string is treated as a number before the money filter processes it.
+The | times: 1 coerces the string into a number before | money runs.

-Metafield Values
+Metafield values

 document.querySelectorAll('[data-currency-convert]').forEach(el => {